-State Budget Request
+State Budget Request - Recommend Support

-- State Budget Request: Led by Senator Arreguín and Assemblymember González urging the Governor and State Legislature of California to provide \$2 billion in flexible funding over two years for public transit and to explore all options to close the Bay Area transit agencies transportation funding gap. - Without further state investment, transit service reductions could significantly undermine the Bay Area's economic recovery and hinder mobility for residents and workers. - The requested \$2 billion in flexible funding over two years (FY 2025-2026 and FY 2026-2027) is critical to sustaining transit operations and capital investments while agencies work toward long-term funding solutions.
+- State Budget Request: Led by Senator Arreguín and Assemblymember González urging the Governor and State Legislature of California to provide \$2 billion in flexible funding over two years for public transit and to explore all options to close the Bay Area transit agencies transportation funding gap. - Without further state investment, transit service reductions could significantly undermine the Bay Area's economic recovery and hinder mobility for residents and workers. - The requested \$2 billion in flexible funding over two years (FY 2025-2026 and FY 2026-2027) is critical to sustaining transit operations and capital investments while agencies work toward long-term funding solutions. - Staff is recommending a support position on this request.